LLKE/LLKE.github.io/_posts/24-10-29-life-as-a-project.md

 + The fact that all the time was taken up by studying did not matter and it made studying fun
 + Projecting my ambitions onto my studies as being the current project I am working on
 + Doing LinkedIn stuff with this new projection, writing about impostor syndrome, fomo etc.

+## Keeping up this view
++ Setting goals to not forget what you're going through boring lectures and tedious, hard work for.